 Open sandals about 10mm Closed sandals about 10-15mm Walking shoes about 10-15mm Thin-lined boots about 10-15mm Warm-lined boots about 15-20mm Rubberboots about 15-20mm

 1-2 years of age about 20 mm/year 2-3 years of age about 15 mm/year 3-11 years of age about 10 mm/year

-A child's foot can grow as much as 5 mm in a month.
-That is why it is important to make a habit of measuring the feet of your children regularly.
-At worst, shoes that are too small or too thin can damage the foot because the bones are still growing and changing shape at a young age.
-Don’t rely on your child telling you when the shoes have become too small.
+The child's foot can grow as much as 5 mm in a month, so it is important to make a habit of measuring your child's feet at regular intervals.
+In the worst case, too small or too narrow shoes can damage the foot because the skeleton is still growing and forming at a young age.
+Do not rely on your child telling you when the shoe has become too small.

-When there is less than 5mm space in front of the toes it's time to change shoes.
-Every step you take makes the foot move slightly inside the shoe.
-Because of this you need a walking margin of 5mm to avoid bouncing your toes against the front of the shoe.
+When there are less than 5mm left in front of the toes, it's time for new shoes.
+With each step, the foot moves slightly, so you need a 5mm walkway to prevent the toes from hitting the front of the shoe.